18F/handbook/docs/engineering/drupal-site-building.md

 ### <a name="entityform"></a>We use Entityform instead of Webform whenever possible.

 Unlike Webform module, Entityform module uses Form API instead of reinventing the wheel.
 This makes it far more easy to integrate with other modules, particularly Rules and modules that alter entity forms.
-Also, it’s exportable in Features.
+Also, it's exportable in Features.

 Projects where this has proven useful: RTM, Teach.